JBowers0921/osTicket-Post-Installation-Configuration/README.md

 <p>
   <img src="https://i.imgur.com/imjQ6Ua.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 The next step will be to add SLAs (Service Level Agreements).
 From the ADMIN Panel, go to Manage, from the drop down menu, select SLA.
-Open it and select add New SLA Plan.
+Open it and select "add New SLA Plan".
 Name the plan, add a grace period and a schedule, select "Add Plan"

   <img src="https://i.imgur.com/HvMoKPT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>